yclas/guides/docs/README.md

 - [Technical issues](Technical-issues.md)

-*Note: You need to have the **latest version of Yclas Self-hosted** to get most of the features listed below.*
+*Note: You need to have the **latest version of Yclas Self-hosted** to get most of the features listed below1.*